Grand Design for Human Resources

 Changes emerging from different values and cultures encourage employee and organizational growth.

-3Responding to expanded job responsibilities and performance at work
+3Responding to performance at work

 - Salary system